chenkennt/docascode/metadata_spec.md

 Each *item* has an identifier (ID) which is unique under it's parent.

-As we're targeting to support multiple languages, there is no special restrictions about which characters are allowed in identifiers.
-But to make identifier easier to be recognized and resolved in markdown, it's not **RECOMMENDED** to have whitespaces in identifier.
+As we're targeting to support multiple languages, there is no  restrictions of which characters are not allowed in identifiers.
+But to make identifier easier to be recognized and resolved in markdown, it's not **RECOMMENDED** to have whitespaces in identifiers.
 Markdown processor **MAY** implement some algorithm to tolerate whitespaces in handwritten markdown.
 (Leading and trailing spaces **MUST** be removed from identifier.)

 Identifier **MUST** be treated as case-sensitive when comparing equality.

 Each *item* has a unique identifier (UID) which is globally unique.
-UID is defined as follows:
+A UID is defined as follows:
 1. If an *item* does not have parent, its UID is its ID.
 2. Otherwise its UID is the combination of the UID of its parent, a separator and the ID of the *item* itself.